Join us for CCC 2026

-We will have an exciting lineup of invited speakers, a poster session for students and faculty, and several parallel workshops.
-This event is open to all, whether you’d like to present a poster, network, or simply attend and enjoy the conversations.
-We encourage participation from researchers at all stages of their career from faculty to undergraduates, and from across a variety of methodologies - including engineers, experimentalists and theoreticians -- investigating brain and behavior in humans, animals, and machines.
-Everyone is invited to join us and be a part of this exciting interdisciplinary exchange!
+We will have an exciting lineup of invited speakers, a contributed poster session, and opportunities to connect and discuss new ideas.
+This event is open to all, whether you’d like to present a poster, learn about current research in brain, AI and behaviour, or simply attend and enjoy the conversations.
+We welcome participation from researchers at all career stages and methodological backgrounds.

 Registration is free.